John Cotton Richmond: U.S. Ambassador (2018–2021)

 Richmond served as the U.S. Ambassador-at-Large to Monitor and Combat Trafficking in Persons from October 29, 2018 to January 20, 2021.
 This is the highest-ranking position in the U.S. government dedicated to human trafficking.

 After he was unanimously confirmed by the U.S. Senate on October 29, 2018, Richmond advised the Secretary of State and the Under Secretary of State for Civilian Security, Democracy, and Human Rights on issues of human trafficking and he led U.S. foreign policy on this issue.
 As the head of the Office to Monitor and Combat Trafficking in Persons, he also has the rank of Assistant Secretary.
 In this role, he led U.S. foreign policy of issues of labor and sex trafficking and coordinated the federal interagency response to human trafficking in the United States.

 Dentons (2021–2022)

 In May 2021, Ambassador Richmond became a Partner at Dentons where his practice focused on the intersection between business and human rights.
 Richmond assisted businesses as they navigated the UK and Australia Modern Slavery Acts and the growing number of Mandatory Human Rights Due Diligence law in Europe.
 As disclosure and diligence requirements grow in the area of environment, social, and governance (ESG), Richmond assisted clients seeking to use the power of commerce to create positive change and improve value for shareholders and stakeholders.

+Atlas Free (2023-Present)

+In February 2023, Atlas Free, a U.S.-based nonprofit organization, announced that Richmond had joined the organization as its Chief Impact Officer.